New estimates and tests of independence in some copula models

-In the sequel we denote by $\frac{\partial}{\partial \theta}m(\theta,u_1,u_2)$ the $d$-dimensional vector with entries $\frac{\partial}{\partial\theta_{i}}m(\theta,u_1,u_2)$ and $\frac{\partial^2}{\partial \theta^2}m(\theta,u_1,u_2)$ the $d\times d$-matrix with entries $\frac{\partial^{2}}{\partial\theta_{i}\partial\theta_{j}}m(\theta,u_1,u_2)$. \begin{remark}Divergences measures have been intensively used in estimation and test in the framework of the discret parametric models with independent identically distributed data; the estimates of the divergences and the parameter are obtained by the plug-in method; see \cite{Liese-Vajda1987}, \cite{pardolivre2006} and the references therein.
+\begin{remark}Divergences measures have been intensively used in estimation and test in the framework of the discrete parametric models with independent identically distributed data; the estimates of the divergences and the parameter are obtained by the plug-in method; see \cite{Liese-Vajda1987} including the references therein.
 For continuous parametric models the plug-in procedure does not lead to well defined estimates; \cite{Keziou2003}, \cite{liesevajda2006}, \cite{Broniatowski-Keziou2008} introduce new estimates and tests, using the dual representation of divergences, extending the maximum likelihood procedure. \end{remark}

 \begin{remark} We give an example of copulas for which the likelihood-based procedure fails.
 We consider the Gumbel copulas $\mathbf{C}_\theta(\cdot)$ given in (\ref{gumbel_copula_f1}), it's corresponding density copula is defined by